Skip to content

 Back to Blog

-high severity June 24, 2026 · scope unconfirmed
+high severity June 24, 2026 · 3 min read Unverified claim — what this is

 Cash Canada Listed by qilin Ransomware Group

 On June 24, 2026, Cash Canada appeared on the leak site operated by the qilin ransomware group.
-The company, which provides alternative financial services across Canada, had internal files exfiltrated following a ransomware attack.
+The company, which provides alternative financial services across Canada, is claimed to have had internal files exfiltrated following a ransomware attack.
 While the exact number of people affected remains unknown, anyone who has borrowed money from Cash Canada, applied for a loan, or provided personal information for a payday advance or title loan could have records exposed.

-Confirmed Details from Reporting
+Reported Details from Reporting

 Public reporting indicates that qilin actors posted proof of the breach on their dark-web leak portal.
-The data consists of internal files exfiltrated from Cash Canada systems.
+The data consists of internal files allegedly exfiltrated from Cash Canada systems.
 No confirmed sample files have been widely circulated outside the ransomware ecosystem, and the precise volume or specific categories of information have not been independently verified.
 The listing appeared without an immediate public extortion deadline, which is consistent with qilin’s pattern of giving victims a short window to negotiate before full data publication.

 Why This Matters for You and Your Family